PeppinoTechTrends/DeskWeb/README.md

 ```
 This will install Flask for the webserver and confluent_kafka for Kafka integration.
 ## Running the Application
+After created the topic in kafka with the name "streamingTopic"

 ### Start the Web Server
-After created the topic in kafka with the name "streamingTopic",

 Launch the Flask web server:

 ```bash